-It was a pleasure to be a speaker at Develop @ City, to talk about listening with compassion.
+It was a pleasure to run a workshop with you about listening with compassion.

 According to the Abbot of the Upaya Zen Center, Roshi Joan Halifax